Establishing safety hubs in South Australia

 What is next?

-Expansion discussions for the metropolitan area are occurring and the establishment of safety hubs in further regional centres is already under way.
-Opportunities will also be explored to integrate domestic and family violence services with child protection services, such as the co-location of child wellbeing practitioners at safety hubs, to enable the timely provision of integrated service delivery to families experiencing domestic and family violence while also addressing child protection concerns.
+Opportunities to integrate domestic and family violence services with child protection services are still being explored, such as the co-location of child wellbeing practitioners at safety hubs, to enable the timely provision of integrated service delivery to families experiencing domestic and family violence while also addressing child protection concerns.

 What difference will we make?